-The second installment of my series entitled 100 ways for a home office warrior to utilize a virtual assistant has been published over at The Home Office Warrior, the Internet Magazine for the Home Office Entrepreneur.
+The third installment of my series entitled 100 ways for a home office warrior to utilize a virtual assistant has been published over at The Home Office Warrior, the Internet Magazine for the Home Office Entrepreneur.